* Tax reform plan expected later in the day

 By Yashaswini Swamynathan

-April 26 (Reuters) - U.S. stocks hovered near record levels on Wednesday ahead of a highly anticipated tax plan, while a flood of quarterly earnings reports kept investors busy.
+April 26 (Reuters) - U.S. stocks were little changed on Wednesday amid a flood of corporate earnings and ahead of a highly anticipated tax reform plan.

 President Donald Trump is proposing to slash the corporate tax rate and offer multinational businesses a steep tax break on overseas profits brought into the United States, officials said late on Tuesday.